Informational Memory Shapes Collective Behavior in Intelligent Swarms

-Each spinner has four blowers.
-The configuration of the blowers are set such that by activating two particular ones will make the spinner spin in a counterclockwise (right-handed, spin $+$) direction and the activation of the other two will make it spin clockwise (left-handed, spin $-$).
-Although it is tempting to associate the left- and right-handedness of the spin state with ideological left- and right-current politics, in our case left and right are just convenient labels.
+Each spinner has four blowers arranged so that activating one pair produces counterclockwise ($+$) motion, and the other pair produces clockwise ($-$) motion.

-Upon detection of a collision via the accelerometer and determination of the handedness of the spin (with error, see below) of the colliding spinner via the gyroscope, the handedness of the colliding agent spin is pushed onto a $M$-bit stack.
-There is error in the determination of the spin state of a colliding agent due to the complexity of the collision physics.
-In our current configuration, a spinner correctly determines the colliding spin of the partner 70\% of the time.
-Thus, the record of previous spinners, a string of $+1$'s and $-1$'s depending on the handedness of the colliding spinner, is not exact.
+When a collision is detected via the accelerometer and the colliding agent’s spin is inferred from the gyroscope, the result is pushed onto an $M$-bit queue.
+Due to complex collision dynamics, spin determination is imperfect; the current setup achieves $70~\%$ accuracy.
+Thus, the stored sequence of $+1$'s and $-1$'s, representing past collisions, is not exact.

-The depth of the memory stack $M$ in bits is individually set by programming of the microcomputer before an experiment begins, and can range from $M=1$ bit (only a single previous collision is stored) to $M=17$ bits ($17$ previous collisions are stored.
-The heap is kept in a first-in/last-out manner.
-The spinner's algorithm to set spin handedness (the ideology) is programmed to decide what spin handedness to set the blowers (left or right) based on the summed stack contents, the time ordering of the collisions, and its present spin handedness.
-If a stack has $M$ bits, then the spinner makes a decision about how to change its handedness based on the value of time weighted sum $\Sigma_d$ \cite{flache2017models}: